admsyn/ofxAudioUnit/readme.md

 I highly recommend that you check out the examples, as they demonstrate the important concepts related to Audio Units, as well as clear up some of the terminology.
 The examples are numbered in order to provide a logical progression.

-Adding ofxAudioUnit to your oF app
+Adding ofxAudioUnit to your OF app
 ---------------------------------

-If you have [OFPlugin](https://github.com/admsyn/OFPlugin), it will sort out the frameworks dependencies for you.
-If you'd like to set ofxAudioUnit up manually:

 * Add the ofxAudioUnit src folder to your Xcode project
 * Add the AudioUnit and CoreAudioKit frameworks to your project